ishan-cse/Digital-Signature/README.md

 # digital_signature
-We implemented Digital Signature method by making a simple message sending system with JAVA programming language &amp; MySQL database.
+We implemented Digital Signature method in Computer Security Project by making a simple message sending system with JAVA programming language &amp; MySQL database.